Skip to content

 • Improve the quality of Food Standards interventions and the knowledge and experience of officers carrying out this work.

-• Improve liaison and coordination with other authorities and agencies.
+• Improve liaison and co-ordination with other authorities and agencies.

 • Raise the profile of the Service with customers and Members.